nadeemnagarji/marmeto/README.md

 ## Overview

-This is a fully responsive shopping website built using plain HTML, CSS, and React.
+This is a fully responsive shopping website built using plain HTML, CSS, and JavaScript.
 The website allows users to browse products categorized under Men, Women, and Kids.
 The project is hosted and can be accessed at [Marmeto Shopping Website](https://nadeemnagarji.github.io/marmeto/).

 ## Features